 Continue by adding the mushrooms, garlic, and thyme.
-As the pan starts to dry out, add in the chicken broth and whisk or stir with a wooden spoon to release all the flavors trapped on the bottom of the skillet.
+As the pan starts to dry out, add in the chicken broth and whisk (affiliate link) or stir with a wooden spoon to release all the flavors trapped on the bottom of the skillet.
 Add the heavy cream to your skillet and reduce for 10 minutes.
 Alternatively, you can add a thickener such as cornstarch to your gravy.
 Add your pork chops back to the skillet for about 5-7 minutes to finish cooking and heat through.
 Do not overcook your pork chops.
 Serve chops with gravy poured on top and prepare to fall in love with dinner.

 What to serve with Smothered Pork Chops

 Looking for a way to bring it all together for a full meal plan?
 This section found in every post will help you pair the recipe you’re viewing, with other flavorful dishes to make your mealtime that much easier.
 Enjoy this section of posts?
 Leave a comment below and let me know!

 - Instant Pot Mac and Cheese – for the sake of easy comfort foods, this can also be a side dish/side kick for your delicious pork chops.

 - Cast Iron Skillet Cornbread Recipe – oh, the sweet sweet smell of cornbread?
 Yes, please.

 - Brussels Sprout with Ham and Caramelized Onions – sweet, salty and a perfect vegetable side.